 Skip to content

-Water for the environment is held in Lake Buffalo and Lake William Hovell and can be released when the storages are not spilling.
-Five reaches in the Ovens system can benefit from releases of water for the environment.
-While all are important, there is a relatively small volume (123 ML) of water available, and it is insufficient to meet most of the environmental flow objectives.
-The available water is used selectively to deliver the greatest possible environmental benefit.
-Water for the environment is most commonly used in the Ovens system to deliver critical flow events in reaches immediately below the two main storages, or it is used in conjunction with operational water releases to influence flow in the lower Ovens River.
+The water transfers are used selectively to deliver the greatest possible environmental benefit.
+Water for the environment is most commonly used in the Ovens system to deliver critical flow events in reaches immediately below the two main storages, or it is used in conjunction with operational water releases to influence the flows of the Buffalo River and the lower Ovens River.
 It is also used to top up Mullinmur Wetland in Wangaratta.

 Ovens pie chart